-”.
+4 Repealed by the Water Resources Legislation Amendment Act 2007.

-4 The Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 s.
+5 The Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 s.
 11(2) and (3) read as follows:

-“

 (2) The repeal of section 6(1) of the principal Act by this section does not affect the application of any regulations, by-laws or rules that continued to apply under that subsection and were in force immediately before the commencement of this section.